My teaching at the McIntire School of Commerce, University of Virginia:

 Video: MGMT 2850 Business & Society Friday Speaker Series – Prof. Seaborn & Will McCollum of Uber Colorado (October 2015)

-I also teach both a graduate and undergraduate “Introduction to Management Consulting” course and serve as faculty advisor to the Daniels Consulting Firm, a graduate student group for those interested in learning about consulting and working on pro-bono real-world consulting engagements.
-In both of these roles I have extensive involvement with the local consulting industry and am always looking for new guest speakers or outside advisors from industry.
-The next offering of each course will be in Winter quarter 2017.
-In Spring quarter 2017 I will teach the first-ever Daniels College of Business course on the Marijuana industry.
+I also taught both a graduate and undergraduate “Introduction to Management Consulting” course and served as faculty advisor to the Daniels Consulting Firm, a graduate student group for those interested in learning about consulting and working on pro-bono real-world consulting engagements.
+In both of these roles I had extensive involvement with the local consulting industry, engaging with a wide range of guest speakers and outside advisors from industry.

 As a Rotman PhD student, I co-taught the Business-Government Relations MBA elective course with Prof. George Fleischmann.
 Course Information